The Most Whimsical Versace Fall Winter Collection To Actually Exist

 The Opening Looks

 I love the designs behind Versace’s sartorial line.
-Both the opening looks for the ladies and menswear could be worn in a corporate setting, which I enjoy.
+The opening looks for the ladies and menswear could be worn in a corporate setting, which I enjoy.
 What I also like about the creativity behind Versace is that it is for the everyday woman, made by a woman.
 The garments have such a feminine appeal and draw attention to women’s best features in a tasteful way.

 There were eight looks in total for the first act.
 It was all black, sleek and tailored.
 There was one maxi skirt for the ladieswear, but the rest were mini dresses or skirts.
 The boots were heeled and very rock and roll.

-The menswear was also sleek, all black with hints of black sunglasses for the paparazzi.
+The menswear was also sleek, all black, with hints of black sunglasses for the paparazzi.
 The emphasis on the leather for the menswear came from the gloves and jackets.

 The Second Act